fieryybird/postgresql-db-project/DB Design/car_rental_business_logic.md

 - We link them to the branch they work at and store their personal information.
 - This includes their name, birth date, address, and contact details.
 - Additionally, we track their salary and who they report to within the company.
-- An employee can be a branch manager